CcYyYcC/Yucheng_Chen_DECO2300_2025/Prototype 1/TestFile/README.md

 Task feedback: Tasks 1–3 consistently smooth, reset worked but feedback felt abrupt.
 Menu preference: 3 participants preferred Option A (finger menu), 2 preferred Option B (wrist menu).
 Success: 100% task completion across participants.
 Success criteria achieved (≥80% completion, avg. satisfaction ≥4).

+# Iteration Summary
+In future development, the project will focus on expanding features and improving the overall user experience.
+- Implement full layer editing functions, including adding, moving, merging, and hiding layers.
+- Develop a functional wrist menu to replace the temporary canvas menu, aiming for more natural XR interaction.
+- Enhance the UI design and polish the overall interface to make it more visually appealing and user-friendly.
+- Add interactive effects (such as feedback animations or sounds) to strengthen immersion and responsiveness.
+- Provide the ability to switch between different background scenes to give users more creative environments.